 Video monitors also promote sleep safety by allowing for more frequent check-ins, especially during daytime naps when parents may hesitate to step inside the nursery for fear of waking baby sooner than expected.

 By simply checking the monitor periodically, parents can ensure their child is sleeping comfortably and identify any potential safety hazards, such as loose swaddling or trapped limbs—problems that they may not have otherwise been alerted to if baby continued to sleep quietly.

 Toddlers are born manipulators.
 This term may have a somewhat negative connotation, but like it or not, its meaning applies.
 They want your attention, and they know how to get it—cue the pouty face and the big, fat crocodile tears.
 More often than not, your little one is just fine.
 They just want to be with you.
 Of course, it’s very difficult to assure yourself of this when your baby sounds like a wailing siren.
 What if something is actually wrong?

-This is the moment you will really wish you had a video monitor.
+This is the moment you'll wish you had a video monitor.

 No matter what method you choose, sleep training is a difficult process.
 While the cry-it-out method may not be for everyone, it can be a very effective, if somewhat painful, way to teach your child to go to bed.
 A video monitor can be tremendously helpful, allowing parents to make confident judgments as to whether or not their child is actually in need of their attention while ensuring their safety at all times.

 Monitoring Older Children

 While introducing your child to their very first big-kid bed can be fun, keeping them in it may prove anything but amusing.
 While some children adapt well, others will take the opportunity to quietly catch up on some quality playtime in their room, or even swing by yours to say hello.
 A video monitor can be a big help during this transition period; especially if your little one has suddenly discovered that they have far more interesting things to do than sleep.